 The University of Utah Skatin’ Utes are a self-funded non-profit hockey organization that operates through player dues and continual fundraising programs.
 Ticket sales and joint promotional ventures with organizations like the ECHL Utah Grizzlies also significantly contribute to the operating costs of the organization.
 Season ticket holders have increased dramatically in past seasons and currently number over 700.

-Player dues for the 2018-19 season were $2112 per semester and cover all costs for the season, except for food on road trips.
+Player dues for the 2019-20 season were $2225 per semester and cover all costs for the season.
 Player Dues vary from year to year.

 The next University of Utah Hockey Recruiting & Tryout Weekend will be in April of 2020.
 Details can be found here.